opensourcestories/opensourcestories.org/content/stories/2022/richard-littauer.md

 ---
 title: "Richard Littauer talks about birds, hats, and commitments"
 date: 2022-06-09
-description: "When you focus more on connections than commit-ments in open source, what do you say yes to?
+summary: "When you focus more on connections than commit-ments in open source, what do you say yes to?
 Richard talks about open source as an evolving collective and commons unbounded by strict definitions, working in the open with creativity and joy, and the practices which allow him to sustain himself as a collaborator."
 storyteller: "Richard Littauer"
 bio: "Richard does stuff in open source.
 He also likes birds.
 He doesn't like bios, because he has difficulty internalizing achievement, probably thanks to his evangelical upbringing in Connecticut, where he grew up, before spending ten years living abroad in Europe and Canada, working mainly on open source things, and learning about birds."
 storycorps: "https://archive.storycorps.org/embed/3577588"